PartyDAO/party-protocol/CONTRIBUTING.md

 This cycle of development encapsulates our process:

-1. Open an issue with a stated motivation and suggested solution OR pick up existing issues.
+1. **Open an issue** with a stated motivation and suggested solution OR pick up existing issues.
 Every contribution should begin with an issue.
    - If you are contributing code and are new to the codebase or a beginner to Solidity, we highly recommend you [start here](https://github.com/PartyDAO/party-protocol/contribute) on existing issues we've labeled with "good first issue".
    - Remember that following up and responding to discussions in your opened issue is just as if not more important than opening up the issue itself.
-2. Open a PR with nice commits.
+2. **Open a PR** with nice commits.
    - Ideally, each commit focuses on a single thing and is easy to cherry pick.
 It has concise and clear commit messages.
 Additional context too wordy to be contained in the message is instead included in either the description of the commit or the description of the pull request it is in.
-3. Discuss and engage with reviewers in review session loops.
+3. **Discuss and engage** with reviewers in review session loops.
    - We treat promptness of response as a tremendous courtesy to your reviewers and fellow contributors.
-4. Merge when approved by a core team member.
+4. **Merge** when approved by a core team member.
-5. Open followup issues and pull requests, if any.
+5. **Open followup issues** and pull requests, if any.
-6. Repeat.
+6. **Repeat**.

 Although this process should feel simple and natural to follow, doing so consistently end-to-end is very impressive and will not go unnoticed.

 ### Submitting a bug report

-When filing a new bug report on the issues page, you will be presented with a basic form to fill out.
+When filing a new bug report on the Issues page, you will be presented with a basic form to fill out.
 Here are the steps to creating a bug report:

 1. Go to the "Issues" page of the repo to submit a new issue.